saramasarone/enrich_omics/README.md

 - Plot the drugs associated to a given target and the trial phase they are currently in

 ### Drug endpoint
-- get a table with drug information (year of approval, drug type, toxicity, warnings)
+- Get a table with drug information (year of approval, drug type, toxicity, warnings)

 ## Plots
 - Export plots in SVG and PNG